clebert/aws-simple/README.md

 ### aws-simple-example

-For a quick impression, an [example project][aws-simple-example] is available that consists essentially of a React component that retrieves text from a Lambda function using a `React.useEffect` hook and displays it.
+For a quick impression, an [example app][aws-simple-example] is available that consists essentially of a React component that retrieves text from a Lambda function using a `React.useEffect` hook and displays it.
 Parcel is used for bundling and TypeScript as language.

 ## Motivation

-In my job I mainly build frontend web applications for existing backend/CMS systems.
+In my job I mainly build web apps on top of existing backend/CMS systems.
 Since many of the frontend tech stacks are similar again and again, I created an abstraction for the AWS CDK/SDK for a faster and easier setup.

 Since existing backend/CMS systems are used, an additional persistence layer is rarely required.
 Therefore, setting up such a layer (e.g. with Amazon DynamoDB) is [currently not supported][dynamo-db-issue].

 I deliberately kept it simple.
-A project with a more complex setup should be set up manually with the AWS CDK/SDK.
+An app with a more complex setup should be set up manually with the AWS CDK/SDK.

 ## Getting Started